 Overweight and obesity alone can cause severe health problems.
 Compounded with PCOS, the following risks are elevated:

 - Diabetes or pre-diabetes: It is estimated that more than half of women suffering from PCOS will develop the disease by the age of 40.
 Diabetes is so serious that it aversely affects health more than almost anything else.

 - Cardiovascular disease and heart attack: Carrying around unhealthy weight can raise anyone’s risk of cardiovascular disease.
-However, compounded with other PCOS-related problems, women with Polycystic Ovary Syndrome have a 4 to 7 time higher chance of having a heart attack.
+However, compounded with other PCOS-related problems, women with polycystic ovary syndrome have a 4 to 7 times higher chance of having a heart attack.

 - Endometrial cancer: A natural buildup occurs monthly on the uterus lining (endometrium) which is sloughed off during menstruation.
 Infrequent periods can result in an accumulation, leaving PCOS sufferers three times more likely to develop endometrial cancer that can occur as a result of this surplus.